Affordable Generative Agents: Evaluations

 \subsection{Further Analysis}

 We delve into the mechanisms of emergent social behavior of generative agents in sandbox environment.
+This aims to validate the effectiveness of our approach and explore its potential for reducing token consumption.
 Through repeated experiments on Generative Agents, we record the cumulative count of different types of activities generated by the agents, as illustrated in Figure \ref{fig:limit_policy}.
 The blue line represents the cumulative number of new activities generated by three agents over successive runs.

 An intriguing observation is that after numerous trials, the agents cease to generate new activities.
 We discover a high consistency between the behaviors generated by the agents and their inner profiles, aligning with the perspectives of \citet{shanahan2023role}, who posit that dialogue agents are role-playing characters described in the pre-defined dialogue prompt.
 For instance, in a pre-defined 3-person town environment of Generative Agents, Klaus Rodriguez and Maria Lopez are both students at Oak Hill College.
 Designed with the lifestyle of having lunch at Hobbs Cafe, they meet there to discuss their studies while encountering the cafe owner, Isabella Rodriguez.
 Isabella, pre-set to host a Valentine's Day party, invites as many people as possible, resulting in Klaus and Maria being invited to the party the next day.
+This also validates the effectiveness of Social Memory, which extracts and compresses information, using keywords to guide the agent in generating believable responses.

 The randomness produced by LLM agents, based on the probability sampling of the next token, primarily influences the variability in text descriptions rather than the diversity of behaviors.
-This implies that the emergence of social believable behavior is limited, which can be completely overridden by policies.
+This implies that agents can only generate believable behaviors within a certain range.
+When executed sufficiently, the Lifestyle Policy could encompass all activities within this range, thereby completely eliminating the costs associated with decomposing the corresponding plan.